Maonusz/Temperature-and-Humidity-Project/README.md

-# This project shows some interacts about stm32 and dht11 - humidity & temperature; and also read on LCD
+# This project shows some interacttion between stm32 and dht11 - humidity & temperature; and also read on LCD.
+This project was built in C language